amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

     Drupal Settings File   :  sites/default/settings.php
     Site path              :  sites/default
     Sync config path       :  sites/default/config/sync

-Your output may look a slightly bit different then this one.
+Your output may look a slightly bit different than this one.
 Here are the things you should see.

 The database connection: